openafs-contrib/openafs-robotest/README.md

 ## Installation

-Install the OpenAFS Robotest tests, libraries, and utilities with the provided installation script:
+Install the OpenAFS robotest tests, libraries, and utilities with the provided installation script:

     $ sudo ./install.sh